TheMadNeutrino/N-Pad/README.md

 <img src="IMG_8392.jpeg" alt="Model" width="360"/>

 The case is from 2 parts: The bottom part (includes space for PCB with raised platforms).
-The top has cutouts for key switches, rotary encoder and display.
+The top has cutouts for key switches, rotary encoder and can be easily taken off.
+Thanks to the detachable design, no screws are needed for assembly.

 Note: The model shown a PCB with no parts on it, though contacts for keys visible.